carlograsso/tf-k8s-poc/README.md

 This document outlines a Proof of Concept for setting up a multi-cluster Kubernetes environment using Terraform and Helm.
 The objective is to deploy Helm charts across multiple AWS EKS clusters and expose the services to the public internet, leveraging ArgoCD for continuous deployment.

+# Audience
+- Infrastructure team
+- Risk Management Team
+- Infrastructure and Operations Managers
+- Chief Technology Officer (CTO)

 # Scope

-The goal is to define a Terraform setup that allows Helm chart deployment in a multi-cluster Kubernetes setup and to expose the services defined in those charts to the public internet.
+Define a Terraform setup that allows Helm chart deployment in a multi-cluster Kubernetes setup and to expose the services defined in those charts to the public internet.

 Included Activities: